CodingMinnow/bpm/README.md

 You're also going to need to set up a database.
 I used MySQL.
 Replace the details of the DATABASE variable in settings.py with your database info.
 Follow the [Djano tutorial on database setuo](https://docs.djangoproject.com/en/4.0/intro/tutorial02/) if you need help.

+## Upcoming features
+* Expand source from Liked Songs to any other playlsit
+* Limit playlists by time
+* Expand dashboard to display graphs/charts of playlist compositions
+* Collecting steps per minute via phone or Fitbit